Ready to find the perfect college degree?

 Ideal Minor Concentrations

 In addition to major routes of study in hospitality, there are many minor concentrations that can make ideal accompaniments for those already in or looking to get into the field.
-When choosing a minor, it’s a good idea to consider the area of hospitality work you’d like to work in as well as the individual skills involved in that specific work area.
+When choosing a minor, consider the area of hospitality work you’d like to work in as well as the individual skills involved in that specific work area.
 The following represent some of the most relevant and promising minors for hospitality students today.

 Understanding the finer points of effectively managing a business is valuable in any organization.
 This is no less true in the hospitality sector.
-Electing to minor in this subject area is thus an excellent option for those wanting to work in management areas of hospitality or to have the ability to branch out into other fields should the desire and/or opportunity arise.
+Choosing to minor in this subject area is thus an excellent option if you want to work in management areas of hospitality.
+You’ll also have the ability to branch out into other fields should the desire and/or opportunity arise.

 Effective communication is also key in virtually all professional fields.
-In hospitality specifically, this skillset can improve guest interactions, employee interactions, written communique, marketing efforts, and more.
-Outside of hospitality, this is another educational mark that resounds well no matter where one wishes to work.
+In hospitality specifically, this skillset can improve:

-It can also be helpful to understand the various other types of professionals that one is likely to interact with as a hospitality worker.
+It can also be helpful to understand the various other types of professionals that you are likely to interact with as a hospitality worker.
 The following occupations are some of those that often deal with hospitality workers directly.

 Supply Chain Managers

-No matter the area of hospitality one may work in, there are physical supplies that must be kept on hand in order to keep business flowing at the speed of today.
-Restaurants require food ingredients, hotels require bedding and laundry products, and tourism businesses require maps and brochures.
+No matter the area of hospitality you may work in, there are physical supplies that must be kept on hand in order to keep business flowing at the today’s speed.
+Restaurants require food ingredients.
+Hotels require bedding and laundry products.
+Tourism businesses require maps and brochures.
 As such, supply chain managers and the many other professionals who work with them are always an integral part of the hospitality business.

 Quality Control Specialists